-Computer equipment which is eligible for tax relief includes most equipment which is required for you to carry out the duties of your contract role.
-Common examples of electronic equipment include desktop computers, laptops, tablets, monitors, printer and scanner.
+Computer equipment which is eligible for tax relief includes most equipment which is required for you to effectively carry out the duties of your contract role.
+Common examples of computer and electronic equipment include desktop computers, laptops, tablets, monitors, printer and scanner.

-Investing in an ergonomically sound home office may prevent back pain down the road.
-All purchases should be reasonable in cost.
+Investing in a comfortable, ergonomically sound and well equipped home office may increase productivity, comfort and wellbeing.
+However all purchases should be reasonable in cost.
 Investing in a lazyboy with a built-in fridge may be questioned by Revenue.

 Telephone and Broadband